code-not-found/code-not-found.github.io/_posts/grpc/2018-05-05-grpc-spring-boot-example.md

 mvn test
 ```

-The result should be a successful build during which the gRPC server is started and a call is made to the Hello World service:
+The result should be a successful build during which the gRPC server is started and a call is made to the Hello World service.

 ``` plaintext
   .   ____          _            __ _ _